 Be Careful About High MERV Ratings

-Filtration has changed considerably over the past ten years.
+Filtration has changed greatly over the past ten years.
 Initially, home air filters were used in the furnace or air handler only to shelter the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
 Mobile area homeowners expect their air filter to save children from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!